idoun/PhotoCategorizer/README.md

 # PhotoCategorizer
+Welcome!
 PhotoCategorizer will read the exif of photos and categorize them by the created date.
 # Arguments Format
 > \[SOURCE DIRECTORY\] \(optional\)\[TARGET DIRECTORY\]